sean-smith/website_status/README.md

 Next edit the settings.txt file and add in the url, string and email (optionally add in yo username):

     http://addresstocheck.com string_to_find email yo_username

+To get this to work you need to set up an smtp server which can be tricky.
+Try this tutorial of you're using a mac: http://www.phase2technology.com/blog/how-to-enable-local-smtp-server-postfix-on-os-x-leopard/